 I typically use my aquafaba as a frosting on vegan cupcakes.
 I like to toast it with a culinary torch, but it also looks pretty without torching (as shown below).

 Many people like to bake the aquafaba into meringue cookies.

 The only disappointing part of aquafaba meringue is that unless you are baking it, it lasts just 20 minutes on the counter or about two hours in the refrigerator before collapsing.

 If you want to do a little prep work in advance, you can make the meringue and set the bowl in the refrigerator.
 When you are ready to eat, whisk it to redevelop the peaks before piping and serving.

 - liquid from a 15 ounce can of chickpeas chickpeas are the same as garbanzo beans

 - 1/2 teaspoon cream of tartar

-In a stand mixer fitted with the whisk attachment, whisk chickpea liquid for two minutes on high speed.
+- In a stand mixer fitted with the whisk attachment, or using an electric hand mixer, whisk chickpea liquid for two minutes on high speed.

 - Mix in powdered sugar a little bit at time.

 - Mix in cream of tartar.